 - If your healthcare provider tells you to, take a bleach bath 2 to 3 times a week.

 If you have CTCL, you may need to have skin biopsies during your treatment.
 A skin biopsy is a procedure to remove or test a suspicious area of skin or tissue.
 Caring for your wound after this procedure is important to help prevent infection and help you heal with little pain or discomfort.

-For more information about caring for your wound after a biopsy, read our resource Caring for Your Wound after Your Skin Procedure Without Sutures.Back to top
+For more information about caring for your wound after a biopsy, read our resource Caring for Your Wound After Your Skin Procedure Without Sutures .

 Contact your healthcare provider if you have:

 - A fever of 100.4 °F (38 °C) or higher.

 - Pain, redness, or swelling in any part of your skin.